mrparkers/terraform-provider-keycloak/README.md

 # terraform-provider-keycloak
 Terraform provider for [Keycloak](https://www.keycloak.org/).

+[!NOTE]
+Please note that this is currently work-in-progress, please be patient while we are preparing for the first release in the new organization.

 ## Docs

 All documentation for this provider can now be found on the Terraform Registry: https://registry.terraform.io/providers/mrparkers/keycloak/latest/docs